Feedforward | A Powerful Part of our Discovery Phase

-Feedforward is an exceptionally effective way of getting useful suggestions for the future and is invaluable in the discovery and planning stages of a coaching programme.
-(Our stakeholder coaching programmes make use of this approach throughout the programme.)
+Feedforward is an exceptionally effective way of getting useful suggestions for the future and is invaluable in the discovery and planning stages of any coaching programme.

-Feedforward is purely about suggestions for the future, whereas feedback is about information about the past.
+Feedforward is purely about suggestions for the future, whereas feedback is about the past.
+Feedforward cannot be negative as it is only suggestions of how to improve in the future.

 - Choose 5-10 of your key stakeholders.
-Ideally the stakeholders need to need to have experience of you in the context of that goal.
+Ideally the stakeholders need to have experience of you in the context of that goal.

 - Ask each stakeholder for 10-15 minutes of their time to help you develop your approach to a development programme you’re investing in.
-Face to face, skype and phone all work well.
+Face to face and Skype/Zoom/Google Meet all work well.
+The phone is less effective as we want to see the eyes of the person we’re asking.
+We want them to tell us the truth – not be nice to us or fob us off!

 - Ask each stakeholder to be totally straight with you.
-For example ask “I’m investing in a development programme to become a coach that offer their clients real value.
+For example say “I’m investing in a development programme to take my coaching to the next level, and offer my clients the highest possible value.
 I respect your judgement and would like your input.
 For this exercise please be totally straight and honest with me.”
-“Is that OK?”
+Check that they are OK with this, and reassure them that it will only take 10 minutes.

-- Then ask: “If you were me and taking the programme, what would be the top two elements you would focus on to become a great coach that adds real value?”.
-Shut up and listen!
+- Then ask: “If you were me and taking the programme, what would be the top two elements you would focus on to become a really great coach that adds real value?”
+Then shut up and listen.

-- Thank them and write whatever they say down, you’re thanking them for the taking the time to think and answer NOT for your opinion of their suggestions.
+- Thank them and write whatever they say down (using their words – not your interpretation of their words.)
+Your thanks is for them taking the time to think and answer honestly – not for the usefulness of their reply.
 Only evaluate their suggestions later with your coach.

 - Check in with your coach, going through each suggestion and commit to what action you’re going to take.
-Please note less is often more.
+Please note that less is often more.
+The coach is there to ensure you evaluate each suggestion fairly, not to suggest what you might do.

-- We recommend you drop a note to each stakeholder thanking them and outlining what your going to do, even if you’re not actioning their specific suggestion this time.
+- We recommend you drop a note to each stakeholder thanking them and outlining what you are going to do, even if you’re not actioning their specific suggestion this time.

-Be aware of the Marshall Goldsmith stakeholder process: Ask, listen, thank, think, respond, change, follow up.
+Be aware of the key steps in the Marshall Goldsmith stakeholder process: Ask, listen, thank, think, respond, change, follow up.

 Leadership Self Assessment